2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: First cases of Conjecture 1.7

-In this section we prove \Cref{Kramer Tunnell} in two cases, namely for archimedean places and for places of good reduction and odd residue characteristic.
-It will turn out that these are the only cases needed to prove \Cref{global to local} (in fact, even the archimedean places are not necessary for this).
+In this section we prove \Cref{Kramer Tunnell} in two cases: when $K$ is archimedean, and when $K$ has odd residue characteristic and $J/K$ has good reduction.
+It will turn out that these are the only cases needed to prove \Cref{global to local_intro} (in fact, even the case of archimedean $K$ is not necessary for this).